haskell/security-advisories/guides/github.md

 packages, having at least two reviewers is ideal, as this alleviates the risk of [sock-puppet accounts][sock].

-To keep dependencies up to date, it is advisable to enable [Dependabot][dependabot] or [Renovate][renovate] or a similar tool which will create PRs to update dependencies and alert on vulnerabilities in dependencies.
+To keep dependencies up to date, it is advisable to enable tools such as [Dependabot][dependabot] or [Renovate][renovate].
+These create PRs to update dependencies and alert on vulnerabilities in dependencies.
 Both of these tools can be configured to send a PR at regular intervals (e.g., once a week).

 > [!NOTE]
 > Neither [Dependabot][dependabot-2745] nor [Renovate][renovate-8187]
 > currently support Haskell dependencies.
 Use these tools to update
 > dependencies from other ecosystems (in multi-language projects).

+For Haskell dependencies, one way to keep them up to date is to use [haskell-bounds-bump-action][haskell-dep-bump] as a GitHub Action.

 It is recommended to install [Scorecards action][scorecard] for public repositories and trying to improve the score as high as possible.
 This is a